General Insurance

 In extreme cases, companies may avoid certain markets altogether due to liability concerns.

 Another key issue is accessibility.
 Some businesses — particularly in high-risk industries — are finding it difficult to obtain coverage at any price.
 This creates a gap where companies operate underinsured, increasing systemic risk across the economy.
+The National Association of Insurance Commissioners (NAIC) has flagged this coverage availability gap as a priority concern for state regulators entering 2026.

 What Experts Are Watching Next